seriousme/fastify-openapi-glue/README.md

 <a name="generator"></a>
 ## Generator

 To make life even more easy there is the `openapi-glue` cli.
-The `openapi-glue` cli takes a valid OpenApi (v2/v3) file (JSON or YAML) and generates a project including a fastify plugin that you can use on any fastify server, a stub of the service class and a skeleton of a test harness to test the plugin.
+The `openapi-glue` cli takes a valid OpenApi (v2/v3) file (JSON or YAML) and generates a project including a fastify plugin that you can use on any fastify server, a stub of the serviceHandlers class and a skeleton of a test harness to test the plugin.

 <a name="generatorUsage"></a>
 ### Usage